thecodeteam/viprcommand/README.md

 - [Contributing to ViPRCommand](#contributing-to-viprcommand)

 ## Introduction
 Application that provides unix/linux shell-like command line interface (CLI) for ViPR APIs.
 It uses WADL & XSD to auto generate the interface.
-It can be used with any ViPR version.
+It can be used with any ViPR version that has WADL and XSD available.

 ## Dependencies
-**ViPR**: 2.2, 2.3
+**ViPR**: 2.3
 **Python**: 3.2.5, 3.4 (Additional modules: requests, configparser)

 ## Install